Dyvinia/BFPlusDocs/docs/details/starcards.md

                 <img loading="lazy" class="no-lb" src="../../assets/star-cards/hero/asajjventress/Card_Ventress_1_Mid.png">
                 <div class="text">
                     <h4><b>Sister of the Night</b></h4>
-                    <a>The duration of VANISH is increased, allowing Ventress to remain invisible even longer.</a>
+                    <a>The duration of VANISH is increased, allowing Ventress to remain invisible even longer, but the recharge time is slower.</a>
                 </div>
             </div>
         </div>